Debugging Microservices: The Ultimate Guide

 Microservices have come a long way from being a shiny, new cool toy for hypesters to a legitimate architecture that transforms the way modern applications are built.
-Microservices are loosely coupled, independently deployable and scalable, allow highly diverse technology stack – and these are only some of their biggest advantages.
+Microservices are loosely coupled, independently deployable and scalable, allow a highly diverse technology stack – and these are just some of their biggest advantages.
 Also, these are some of their biggest disadvantages, especially when it comes to debugging microservices.

-Characterizing Microservices Architecture
+What is Microservices Architecture

 Microservices Architecture Creates Microservices Debugging Challenges

 Imagine that your huge, cumbersome monolith full of shitty legacy code and written in some old-fashioned, boring dinosaur language starts falling apart into beautiful, tiny microservices.
 What can go wrong?

 A lot of things.
 And when they do go wrong you will find out that, all of a sudden, you can’t put a breakpoint in that new tiny beautiful microservice!
 You can’t make your favorite IDE debugger just stop there, you can’t see the stack, the values of variables, the process memory, you can’t pause threads and step through the code line by line (well, I do assume language(s) here, sorry for that).

 You can’t do all this because the suspicious code is now not just some class instance running at worst as another thread in the process your IDE is attached to.
 It is now a dedicated Docker container/Kubernetes pod where it runs written in another language: stateless, asynchronous, lonely.

 Or even worse, it is now a Lambda function, which is born and dies hundreds of times in a second somewhere in a distant cloud, throwing NPEs every time it starts.
 How in the world am I supposed to debug a microservice like that?
 What have I done?